Yecats/GameDevTutorials/tutorials/Unity/Animate-runtime-progress-bars-UI-Toolkit/readme.md

-> ## View the entire tutorial on [GameDevTutorials](http://yecats.github.io/2021/03/19/Animate-runtime-progress-bars-with-UI-Toolkit.html)
+> ## View the entire tutorial on [GameDev Resources](http://yecats.github.io/2021/03/19/Animate-runtime-progress-bars-with-UI-Toolkit.html).
 # Introduction

 A lot goes into creating an intuitive experience for your player and one of the more common one is a progress bar.
 Progress bars often appear on loading screens or when the character is doing a long action that the player must wait for.
 In this tutorial, you will learn some techniques for creating and animating progress bars using UI Toolkit and DOTween.